officeneerajsaini/workflow/.github/pull_request_template.md

 - This PR is based on the following...

 ### Checklist
-Ensure all the items are checked before submitting.
-Yes for fill [x] inside brackets and No for No empty [ ]
+Make sure to check off all the items before submitting.
+Mark with [x] if done.
 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
+- [ ] I am working on this issue under GSSOC